bingeli1212/nitrile-preview/doc/DOC-diagram.md

   compile error in LATEX engine.
 For this reason, all texts translated as a comment line are also "escaped".

-- The "dashed withdots" option for "draw" will not show any visible dotted lines in the PDF file when linecap:=butt.
-The linecap:=rounded will has to be set in order to produce dotted-lines.
-Thus, currently the "set linedashed withdots" option is considered broken for MP generation.
-Do not use it for now.
-Use "set linedashed evenly" instead.

-# The Unicode Characters for subscript 0-9

-    0   U+2080
-    1   U+2081
-    2   U+2082
-    3   U+2083
-    4   U+2084
-    5   U+2085
-    6   U+2086
-    7   U+2087
-    8   U+2088
-    9   U+2089

-# The Unicode Characters for superscript 0-9

-    0   U+2070
-    1   U+00B9
-    2   U+00B2
-    3   U+00B3
-    4   U+2074
-    5   U+2075
-    6   U+2076
-    7   U+2077
-    8   U+2078
-    9   U+2079

 # The foreach loop